Beekeepers are generally placed into 3 categories: commercial, sideliner or hobbyist.

 The impact of bees in your garden will depend on whether your plants are self-fertile (such as strawberries) or need pollination (the aforementioned apple trees).

+Our bees help pollinate squash, cucumbers, tomatoes and more in our vegetable garden.
 When plants in our vegetable garden flower, we can see and hear the bees busily foraging.
-We’ve noticed a dramatic increase in our harvest especially the year when we put a split in the garden.
+We’ve noticed a dramatic increase in our harvest, especially the year when we put a split in the garden.

-You can make beekeeping a family affair.
+Beekeeping can be a family affair.
 Communing with nature and your bees is a great way to spend time together and develop a common interest.

 You’ll also find that other beekeepers enjoy talking about their hobby.
 Check out some beekeeping associations in your area.
 They are a great place to meet both hobby and commercial beekeepers.